-7.2.2.2 Landscape Function Analysis (LFA) and Biometric Monitoring
+7.2.3.2 Biometric Monitoring and North Wambo Creek Diversion Monitoring

-LFA and Biometric Monitoring will be adopted as the primary monitoring methodologies to assess revegetated landscape stability and progress towards quantitative completion criteria targets.
+Biometric Monitoring will be adopted as the primary monitoring methodology to assess revegetated landscape stability and progress towards quantitative completion criteria targets.
+Monitoring of the North Wambo Creek Diversion revegetation will also include a creek stability and visual walk-over assessments.

-Monitoring will be undertaken annually as per the locations detailed in Table 19 and Figure 14, and consistent with the methodology outlined in Section 7.1.
+Monitoring will be undertaken annually as per the locations detailed in Table 14, and consistent with the methodology outlined in Section 7.1.